jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 Now Isaiah has a calling plan and phone number and we will perform a test call to validate functionality of the configuration.

-1. Switch to CLIENT02 and sign in as “Isaiah Langer” with the credentials provided to you.
+1. Switch to MS720-CLIENT02 and sign in as “Admin” with the credentials provided to you.

 2. Open the Edge browser and navigate to [https://teams.microsoft.com](https://teams.microsoft.com/).